 Editor's Note: This post was originally published in February 2020, and has been updated with additional information and newer resources in February 2022.

 Building your brand takes time and resources, and in today’s connected world, the reputation that you’ve worked so hard to build can be tarnished with just a few keystrokes.
-Your company's information can quickly go viral, which is great - if it’s the kind of information that draws in consumers.
-Like it or not, what’s said about your company online can make or break your success.
-Fortunately, utilizing social media and content can help you to improve your digital reputation.
+And whether you like it or not, what’s said about your company online can make or break your success.
+Fortunately, utilizing social media marketing and content can help you to improve your digital reputation.

 Be a Social Media Maven